Petrapole railway station: History

 The Bengal Central Railway Company constructed a broad gauge line connecting Dum Dum with Khulna (now in Bangladesh), via Bangaon (108 mi) which opened in stages and was completed in 1884.
 These lines were merged with Eastern Bengal Railway in 1904.

-After partition of India in 1947, Petrapole railway station was created as the terminus on the Indian side while the Benapole railway station became the terminus in the Bangladeshi side of the line.
+After partition of India in 1947, Petrapole railway station was created as the terminus on the Indian side while the Benapole railway station became the terminus on the Bangladeshi side of the line.
 The Barisal Express, launched in 1884, from Sealdah to Khulna continued post-partition until rail services between the two countries were suspended due to the Indo-Pakistani War of 1965.
 Freight services between the two countries were restored for a brief period of two years in 1972 but closed again due to a lack of goods.
 India and Bangladesh signed an agreement in July 2000 to resume freight services and the first freight train ran across the link on 21 January 2001.